EFT, decoupling, Higgs boson mixing, and higher dimensional operators: Full theory vs EFT

-In Fig.~\ref{fig:deltaT_for_constant_eta}, we have calculated the difference between full theory and EFT in calculating the $\widehat{T}$ parameter for three different heavy mass scales.
+In Fig.~\ref{fig:deltaT_for_constant_eta}, we have calculated the relative difference between full theory and EFT while calculating the $\widehat{T}$ parameter for three different heavy mass scales.
+In this case, we have performed the EFT expansion to accommodate contributions up to dimension eight effective operators including the running of all contributory operators as well.
 In each subfigure, we have shown that if we lower the value of $\eta_S$ for a fixed mass, the value of $\cos \theta$ increases.
 As the $\cos \theta$ reaches unity, the full theory and EFT are in excellent agreement, which is expected as the new physics contribution vanishes.
 It is also evident that for a fixed $\eta_S$, once we go for higher masses the difference also decreases.
 This illustrates the interplay among the coupling $\eta_S$, the heavy mass scale $M_\mathcal{S}$, and mixing parameter $\cos \theta$.
 One can tune the value of these parameters so that EFT can be a good explanation for the full theory.
 Doing the same kind of investigation for the $\widehat{S}$ parameter in Fig.~\ref{fig:deltaS_for_constant_eta} further emphasises the idea.